kubataly/vault-docs/vault-ssh.md

 4. Vault signs the SSH key and return the SSH certificate to the user.
 5. User initiates SSH connection using the SSH certificate.
 6. Host verifies the client SSH certificate is signed by the trusted SSH CA and allows connection.

+> `ttl:` This is where certificate expiry is set when signing an SSH key.
+Once the certificate expires, a user must authenticate to Vault and request another signed SSH certificate.